johnmu/gol/README.md

 Each implementation has the same file API

-Input is two command line arguments separated by a space
+Input are three command line arguments separated by a space

 1. Number of generations to run
 1. Text file that represents the initial grid